File converter / Images / Documents / Convert to PPT / TIFF converter / PPT to TIFF

 Download your tiff file

-Please wait for the conversion to complete, then click on the download button to obtain your converted file in the tiff format.
+Please wait for the conversion to be completed, then click on the download button to get your converted file in the tiff format.

-Simply drag and drop your ppt files onto the webpage, and you'll be able to convert them to tiff or over 250 different file formats, all without having to register, provide an email address, or include a watermark.
+Just drag and drop your ppt files onto the webpage, and you'll have the capability to convert them to tiff or over 250 different file formats, all without the need to register, provide an email address, or include a watermark.

-As soon as you upload your ppt files, we instantly delete them.
-Converted files are then deleted after 24 hours.
-Furthermore, we ensure that all file transfers are secure through advanced SSL encryption.
+Immediately upon uploading your ppt files, we delete them without delay.
+Converted files are then removed after 24 hours.
+Additionally, we ensure that all file transfers are secure through advanced SSL encryption.

-You don't have to go through the hassle of installing any software.
-We handle all ppt to tiff conversions in the cloud, which means that none of your computer's resources will be used in the process.
+There's no need to go through the inconvenience of installing any software.
+We conveniently handle all ppt to tiff conversions in the cloud, which implies that none of your computer's resources will be consumed in the process.

 Microsoft PowerPoint